-Intermediate Accounting: Assets
+Intermediate Accounting: Assets 0.5 unit

 An examination of the accounting framework and review of the accounting process and basic financial statements.
 International Financial Reporting Standards (IFRS) and Accounting Standards for Private Entities (ASPE) will be applied to accounting for the asset section of the Balance Sheet.